web-stories/impress.js/API.md

 Type: `Function`

 A function that should return `true` if the current device succeeds to handle the whole presentation or `false` if it fails.
-The `fn` function is called with the first argument representing the `navigator.userAgent` value.
+The `fn` function is called with the first argument representing the lowercased `navigator.userAgent` value.

 * If impress default support succeeds, but the custom support fails, then impress assumes the current device is not supported.
 * If the impress default support fails, then impress assumes the current device is not supported, disregarding the custom support condition.